Tribunal administratif du travail

 The Tribunal administratif du travail sits in four divisions:

 We are currently creating the website of the Tribunal administratif du travail.
-Until it is available online, you can continue to consult the websites of the two former tribunals, the CLP and the CRT, as the information found there is still valid.
+Until it is available online, you can continue to consult the websites of the two former tribunals, the CLP and the CRT.
 Documents prepared after January 1, 2016 will be placed on the CLP and CRT websites and will display this icon: .

 On the CLP and CRT websites, you will sometimes find references to the Commission des normes du travail (CNT), the Commission de l’équité salariale (CES) and the Commission de la santé et de la sécurité du travail (CSST).
 Since these three bodies have merged on January 1, 2016, they are referred to as the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST).